Skip to content

 Body-safe materials are especially important for anal toys because the anal mucosa is more absorbent than other tissue.
 Stick to:

-Avoid porous materials like jelly rubber or PVC for anal use — they're harder to clean properly and can harbour bacteria even after washing.
+Avoid porous materials like jelly rubber or PVC for anal use - they are harder to clean properly and can harbour bacteria even after washing.
 If you use a porous toy, always cover it with a condom.

 Lubricant for Anal Play

-Unlike the vagina, the anus doesn't self-lubricate.
-You need lube, and you need more than you think.
+Unlike the vagina, the rectum does not self-lubricate.
+Lubricant is mandatory rather than optional, and you need more than you think.
 Water-based lubricant is compatible with all toy materials and condoms.
-Silicone-based lubricant lasts longer but can degrade silicone toys — avoid it with silicone toys unless the product is confirmed safe.
+Silicone-based lubricant lasts longer but can degrade silicone toys - avoid it with silicone toys unless the product is confirmed safe.

-Apply lubricant generously before insertion, and reapply during the session if needed.
+Apply lubricant generously before insertion, and reapply during the session rather than pushing through friction.

 How to Start with Anal Toys

 For first-timers, start with the smallest size available in a beginner butt plug or anal beads.
-Don't target a specific size — choose based on comfort.
-Many people spend several sessions with a small plug before moving to anything larger, and that's the right approach.
+Do not target a specific size - choose based on comfort.
+Many people spend several sessions with a small plug before moving to anything larger, and that is the right approach.

 Always warm up.
-The sphincter relaxes with arousal, so starting anal play when you're already aroused makes everything easier.
-Never force insertion — if it doesn't go in comfortably, stop.
+The sphincter relaxes with arousal, so starting anal play when you are already aroused makes everything easier.
+Never force insertion - if it does not go in comfortably, stop.

 Cleaning Anal Toys